Counseling Services

 Nick Bloodworth, LMFT, Director of Counseling

 Nick has a Master's of Science in Marriage and Family Therapy and a Master's of Arts in Psychology.
 Nick has more than 10 years of experience in working in the field of counseling.
 His variety of experience involves working professionally with those with depression, anxiety, anger issues, and trauma.
-He is a Certified Batterer' Intervention Provider for domestic violence, has training in Trauma Focused- CBT, and is trained in CBT for psychosis.
+He is a Certified Batterer's Intervention Provider for domestic violence, has training in Trauma Focused- CBT, and is trained in CBT for psychosis.

 nwbloodworth@campbellsville.edu